Maples7/api-usage-rate/README.md

 ## Why?
 I definitely know that you can get the api usage rate of your application through logs, even with some awesome tools such as [ELK](https://www.elastic.co/), but they are too heavy and very high resource-consuming.

-So I make this tiny tools.
+So I make this tiny tool.
 No more, no less, just clearly show you the usage rate of APIs.

 With these data, you can
 - make your application better by listening to what your users really like